 Chapters

 Members of the Native Plant Society of Texas are encouraged to join and participate in our local chapters.
+We have chapters in many areas of the state.

 Local chapters across the state help promote the Native Plant Society of Texas mission while providing a social context which many members enjoy.
 Each chapter chooses projects according to the interests of their members, and organizes local field trips, meetings, plant sales and other events.